mathildouk/Genie-Logiciel/README.md

 In these pages, you can visualise the code created by our application with the parameters you chose in the first part.
 The code is highlight with the tool pygment.

-If you only chose R or Python algorithm, one of the sides will be empty with error but it's normal.
+If you only chose R or Python algorithm, one of the sides will display an error but it's normal.

 ![Visualisation Code](Screencast/codevisu.png)